 If worsening weather conditions indicate that by 3.00 pm. children and staff may have difficulty getting home, every attempt will be made to contact you to ask you to come and collect children from school.
 If you anticipate difficulties collecting your children later in the day due to weather conditions, please come early and collect children from school or telephone us to let us know what arrangements to make.
-Needless to say, the Headteacher or other authorised people will remain at school until their parents have safely collected all children.
+The Headteacher or other authorised people will remain at school until all children are safely collected.

-If the decision is made not to open the school as a result of deteriorating conditions overnight, there will be a notification of closure put on the school website.
-Local radio will be notified and information will be broadcast on Radio Kent (96.7 and 104.2 FM) and Invicta Radio (102.8 and 103.1 FM).
+If the decision is made not to open the school because of deteriorating conditions overnight, there will be a notification of closure put on the school website.
+Local radio will be notified and information will be broadcast on Radio Kent (96.7 and 104.2 FM) and Heart Kent Radio (102.8 and 103.1 FM).
 We will also update the school website and text parents this information.